← All beaches & hotels

 Lānaʻi is primarily accessed as a day trip from Maui (Expeditions Ferry, 45–60 minutes from Manele Bay) or a luxury stay at the Four Seasons Lānaʻi at Hulōpōʻe Bay.
 The bay itself is a Marine Life Conservation District — no fishing, no collecting, outstanding marine life.

 Spinner dolphins regularly rest in Hulōpōʻe Bay in the mornings (though NOAA asks that swimmers not pursue them — let them approach).
 The tide pools on the south end of the bay are exceptional.
-Water clarity is regularly 60–100+ feet.
-This is one of the most pristine swimming and snorkeling beaches in the entire state.
+Water clarity can reach 60–100+ feet in calm conditions.
+It is one of the state’s most beautiful snorkeling beaches, but Lānaʻi still has no routine bacteria-testing program.

 The rest of Lānaʻi’s coastline is accessible by 4WD vehicle only.
-Polihua Beach on the north shore is a long, wild stretch of white sand — often deserted — but extremely difficult to reach and not safe for swimming due to strong currents.
+Polihua Beach on the north shore is a long, wild stretch of white sand — often deserted — but extremely difficult to reach and not recommended for swimming due to strong currents.

 Molokaʻi — The Friendly Island